1. Inpatient Care

 2. Ten Days After Delivery

-In light of the COVID-19 pandemic, all moms will be scheduled for a two week postpartum evaluation via telehealth.
-Two week check-ins are conducted by a member of our nursing team.
+In light of the COVID-19 pandemic, all moms will behave a two week postpartum evaluation via telehealth with a member of our nursing team.
 If you have a need for an in-person visit (tear/laceration, blood pressure evaluation, etc) we may schedule you for an in-person visit with a provider in our office.

 3. Six Weeks After Delivery

-All moms will have a routine wellness postpartum visit six weeks after the birth of their baby.
+All moms will have a routine wellness postpartum visit six to eight weeks after the birth of their baby.
 This visit should be scheduled with your primary obstetrician or the obstetrician that delivered your baby.
 The wellness visit will include a blood pressure check and physical exam.
 You will also have the opportunity to discuss any new concerns, your physical recovery after birth, chronic disease management, sexuality, contraception, birth spacing and your general health maintenance.
-This visit may also be done via telehealth if you are not experiencing any problems post partum.

 4. Ongoing Care